ethersphere/bee-docs/docs/advanced/persistence.md

 ```json
 {"message":"OK","code":200}
 ```

+The `pin` operation will attempt to fetch the content from the network if it is not available on the local node.

 Now, if we query our files pinning endpoint again, the pin counter will once again have been incremented.